yanboyang713/blog/content/posts/2025-09-28-131926-setting_up_evpn_on_proxmox_sdn.md

 draft: false
 ---

-In the ever-evolving landscape of network virtualization, Ethernet VPN (EVPN) and Virtual Extensible LAN (VXLAN) have emerged as powerful technologies for creating scalable and efficient network overlays.
-EVPN, combined with VXLAN, offers robust support for multi-tenancy and simplifies the management of large, complex networks.
-In this guide, we'll walk through the process of setting up EVPN on [Proxmox VE]({{< relref "20230228043925-proxmox_ve.md" >}}) SDN, leveraging the advanced features of Proxmox VE to create a flexible and resilient network infrastructure.
+Ethernet VPN (EVPN) with VXLAN is a common way to build scalable L2/L3 overlays with a BGP-based control plane.
+This note walks through setting up EVPN on [Proxmox VE]({{< relref "20230228043925-proxmox_ve.md" >}}) SDN to create a flexible, resilient overlay fabric.

 ## Understanding EVPN and VXLAN {#understanding-evpn-and-vxlan}